 With an award in hand, you will end up on the radar of industry leaders and influencers who may open doors at high levels.
 If there are other winners, the bonus is a new group of connections, including possible referral sources and/or new prospects that you can cultivate and grow.

 Yes, award ceremonies are a revenue stream for sponsors, but they also are a prime place to connect.
-Most likely, the sponsor may ask you to help assemble the guest list, providing the opportunity to reach out to your colleagues and others you want to meet.
-The sponsor will invite them, and you benefit with interactions that can include major players in your field, as well as key prospects for your organization.
+The sponsor may ask you to help assemble the guest list, providing the opportunity to reach out to your colleagues and others you want to meet.
+The sponsor will invite them, and you will benefit from interactions that can include major players in your field, as well as key prospects for your organization.
 For tips on networking with ease, click here.

 Award winners are extraordinary, just by the nature of the honor.
 And most professionals want to align themselves with well-respected organizations and do business with top-tier leaders.
 In addition, the media seeks experts for commentary and as resources for the future when they are writing about your industry or area of expertise.